nasa/fprime/Drv/Ip/docs/sdd.md

 until a `Drv::SocketReadTask::stopSocketTask` has been called or an error occurred when started without reconnect set to `true`.
-Once the socket stop call has been made, the user should call `Drv::SocketReadTask::joinSocketTask` in order to wait until the full task has finished.  `Drv::SocketReadTask::stopSocketTask` will call `Drv::IpSocket::close` on the provided Drv::IpSocket to ensure that the any blocking reads exit freeing the thread to completely stop.
+Once the socket stop call has been made, the user should call `Drv::SocketReadTask::joinSocketTask` in order to wait until the full task has finished.  `Drv::SocketReadTask::stopSocketTask` will call `Drv::IpSocket::close` on the provided Drv::IpSocket to ensure that any blocking reads exit freeing the thread to completely stop.
 Normal usage of a Drv::SocketReadTask derived class is shown below.

 ```c++